-Instructions for operating the Dado Head are furnished with the Dado Head
+Instructions for operating the Dado Head are furnished with the Dado Head sure the teeth of the chippers are placed to fall in blade gullets, and chippers are approximately equally spaced around the arbor.

 The saw arbor is designed for dado heads up to 13/16 inches wide.
 Do not install a wider dado head on the arbor.
 Take several passes if required dado cut exceeds 13/16 inch.